-667. Christian Mysticism.
-(3) Historical study of the lives and thought of selected Christian mystics with special attention to their religious experience.
+667. Contemplative Traditions in Christianity.
+(3) Historical study of contemplative practices with special attention to interdisciplinary approaches.

 668. Protestant and Catholic Reformations.
 (3) Study of the origin and development of Reformation theology and ecclesiology.

 669. Radical Christian Movements.
 (3) Study of selected radical movements in the Christian tradition and their relation to contemporary issues.